Saturday, October 30, 2010

 aware of the environmental and ecological movement.
 Environmental,

-...(universal) fashion and fashion design, as terms, coexist, cross-fertilize,
+ecological, green, sustainable, ethical, recycled, organic, and inclusive...(universal) fashion and fashion design, as terms, coexist, cross-fertilize,

 and are readily confused.
 The lack of discussion of the phenomenon